 In Boolean logic terms, a set that included any of these flavor combinations would be expressed:

 strawberry OR vanilla OR chocolate.The Venn diagram for this combination would look like this:

 In database searching OR expands a search by broadening the set.
 It is often used to combine synonyms or like concepts.
 If you were interested in searching an online database for information about teenagers, to be more comprehensive you might use the set:

 adolescents OR adolescence OR teens OR teenagers OR young adults

 This search statement would retrieve records that mention any of those terms.
 Think of OR as either or.
 The OR operator, however, doesn't have to group together synonyms.
 You could also search a database for "infants OR children OR adolescents."

-Thinking back on ice cream (We hope that's not too difficult), if you don't wish to try every possible flavor combination the soft ice cream machine offers all at once, you must narrow your selection.
+If you don't wish to try every possible flavor combination the soft ice cream machine offers all at once, you can narrow your selection.
 You might want to choose an individual flavor or one combination of flavors.
 To order a swirl of all three flavors combined, chocolate, vanilla, and strawberry all must be included.